 The Complete Streets Activation Mini Grant funds civic groups, community leaders, and individuals to develop an event or project that builds grassroots support for safe and accessible streets and highlights the benefits of the City’s expanded low-stress bikeway network.
 Our hope is to empower residents to engage their peers and celebrate the complete streets improvements currently under construction as part of Mayor Cantrell’s ‘Moving New Orleans Bikes’ initiative.

 We will be offering a total of $15,000 through our mini grants.
 In our first round, we granted 10 organizations an average of $750 for their events and projects, and are currently supporting their implementation.
-You can find more information below.
-Our second round of mini grants will open in 2021 in conjunction with Moving New Orleans Bikes’ construction of complete streets in the East Bank.
-While applications are not yet open, you can learn more about the process here.
+You can find more information about first round recipients below.

 Learn more about our Mini Grant recipients and their projects by clicking on their logos.